Hadoop MapReduce Next Generation - Fair Scheduler

 - aclAdministerApps: a list of users and/or groups that can administer a queue.
 Currently the only administrative action is killing an application.
 Refer to the ACLs section below for more info on the format of this list and how queue ACLs work.

 - minSharePreemptionTimeout: number of seconds the queue is under its minimum share before it will try to preempt containers to take resources from other queues.
-If not set, the queue will inherit the value from its parent queue.

 - User elements, which represent settings governing the behavior of individual users.
 They can contain a single property: maxRunningApps, a limit on the number of running apps for a particular user.

 - A userMaxAppsDefault element, which sets the default running app limit for any users whose limit is not otherwise specified.